-I don’t know if you are like me buy sometimes I get fixated on a task or a comment, and just want to get it done now or respond immediately.
-Yet this isn’t always the best, safest or most time efficient thing to do.
+I don’t know if you are like me, sometimes I get fixated on a task or a comment, and just want to get it done now or respond immediately.
+Yet this isn’t always the best, safest or most time-efficient thing to do.
 There are two aspects to this thinking:

 1. Have you got your priorities right?

-Last week I wrote about separating the IMPORTANT (something that moves your business forward) from the URGENT (something that needs doing now) from the NICE TO DO (something that you would like to do but is neither URGENT or IMPORTANT).
+I recently wrote about separating the IMPORTANT (something that moves your business forward) from the URGENT (something that needs doing now) from the NICE TO DO (something that you would like to do but is neither URGENT or IMPORTANT).
 You can read the full blog here.